mnguyencodes/xubuntu-command-line-git/commands.md

 ## Git Branches

+### Best Practice

+For best practice, you should always make your changes on the correct branch.

+Before you even start making any changes, switch over to the correct branch or create one!

+Then, issue the command: `git pull`, to ensure that your local branch is up-to-date.

 - git branch
 - git switch [branch-name] / git checkout [branch-name]
 - git switch --create [branch-name] / git checkout -b [branch-name]